 - Does it snow a lot there?
 You may have to bring some winter clothes in earlier than expected.

 - Is it unbelievably sunny most of the time?
 Don’t forget your sunblock because you may be wearing it way more often than you think.

 It is important to really understand the climate of the place where you will be attending class so that you aren’t expecting one more month of summer when you should only be expecting two weeks.
 You don’t want to be caught in a new town with inappropriate clothing for the campuses climate.

-Climate is great because it deals in averages but your school's climate is not guaranteed.
+Climate is great because it deals in averages but your school’s climate is not guaranteed.
 You may be walking into an unseasonably warm fall or an unseasonably cold fall.
-It is important, though, to do your due diligence while you are packing so that you will run into less issues.
+It is important, though, to do your due diligence while you are packing so that you will run into fewer issues.

-8. Think about the L Word
+8. Think About The L Word

 Ahh, I hated doing laundry in college, but it’s kind of a necessary evil.
 When I was in my freshman year at UCA I used to wake up extra early on Mondays and Wednesday to do laundry because I didn’t have my first class until 11 AM so I would do my laundry then.

 You want to think about when you would actually do laundry or when you like to do laundry.
 If you do laundry a lot you may not have to bring as many clothes, if you don’t do laundry a lot you may have to bring more.
 Above all else, make sure you have enough underwear to survive if you don’t like doing laundry all the time.